Fruit recognition from images using deep learning: Numerical experiments

 \item convert the input RGB images to grayscale \item keep the input images in the RGB colorspace \item convert the input RGB images to the HSV colorspace \item convert the input RGB images to the HSV colorspace and to grayscale and merge them \item apply random hue and saturation changes on the input RGB images, randomly flip them horizontally and vertically, then convert them to the HSV colorspace and to grayscale and merge them

 \end{itemize}

-For each scenario we used the previously described neural network which was trained over 75000 iterations with batches of 60 images selected at random from the training set.
-Every 50 steps we calculated the accuracy using cross-validation.
+For each scenario we used the previously described neural network which was trained for 25 epochs with batches of 50 images selected at random from the training set.
+Every epoch we calculated the accuracy using cross-validation.
 For testing we ran the trained network on the test set.
 The results for each case are presented in Table \ref{tab_accuracy}.

-As reflected in Table \ref{tab_accuracy} the best results were obtained by applying data augmentation and converting the RGB images to the HSV colorspace to which the grayscale representation was added.
-This is intuitive since in this scenario we attach the most amount of information to the input, thus the network can learn multiple features in order to classify the images.

-It is also important to notice that training the grayscale images only yielded the best results on the train set but very weak results on the test set.
-We investigated this problem and we have discovered that a lot of images containing apples are incorrectly classified on the test set.
-In order to further investigate the issue we ran a round of training and testing on just the apple classes of images.
+All models achieved very high accuracy on the training dataset(99.98\% or above).
+The model trained with only RGB images obtained the best performance on the test set.
+A potential explanation why the model trained on augmented data performed worse than the RGB one is that the training and test images were taken into identical lighting conditions and contain the same fruit.
+Thus, by augmenting the images, we are introducing variation in the training set that is not found in the test set.
+Conversely, training on the grayscale images produces a worse result because the conversion loses all features related to color.
+We further studied this problem by training and testing on just the apple classes of images.
 The results were similar, with high accuracy on the train data, but low accuracy on the test data.
-We attribute this to overfitting, because the grayscale images lose too many features, the network does not learn properly how to classify the images.

-In order to determine the best network configuration for classifying the images in out dataset, we took multiple configurations, used the train set to train them and then calculated their accuracy on the test and training set.
+In order to determine the best network configuration for classifying the images in our dataset, we took multiple configurations, used the train set to train them and then calculated their accuracy on the test and training set.
 In Table \ref{tab_configuration_comparison} we present the results.

-From Table \ref{tab_configuration_comparison} we can see that the best performance on the test set was obtained by configuration nr.
-1, however, this configuration did not obtain the best accuracy on the training set.
-Configurations 5 and 3 obtained the best accuracy on the train set (99.95\%), but the performance on the test set lagged behind a bit.
-For configuration 3 this phenomenon is much more pronounced, as the difference between train and test accuracies is 4.52\%.
-Similarly, configuration 8 has a big difference in performance between the train and test sets.
-This is a result of the model overfitting to the training data and not properly generalizing to other images.
-The second best performance on the train set was obtained by configuration 9, which also obtained the second best accuracy on the test set.
+From Table \ref{tab_configuration_comparison} we can see that all the tested configurations obtained perfect accuracy over the training dataset.
+On the test dataset, the models' performance varied slightly, with configuration nr.
+1 achieving the best accuracy.
+Configurations nr.
+6, 7 and 8 were the only ones to achieve an accuracy below 98\%.